4mazom8383/MM-LOGO-DESIGN/README.md

 <h1 align="center">Logo Sketches</h1>

 I always wanted the logo idea to be based on a concept that could be developed from scratch in order to create a meaningful logo that would make viewers think about and understand it easily.
-As shown in the presented sketches, the logo symbol has three components; each one of them contains two layouts.
+As shown in the presented sketches, the logo symbol has three components; each one of them contains two shapes.

 Starting from the right side:
 * The first two components refer to the M letter from the first name.